 In March 2010 there were some 110 Volt fusers in UK distribution; they do sometimes have a use where a special low voltage is preferred such as construction sites.

 The message "PERFORM PRINTER MAINTENANCE" appears after printing 225,000 pages.
 The message can be temporarily cleared in the resets submenu and will recur after a further 10,000 pages.
+(The maintenance interval can be changed if you are convinced that will be helpful).

-The maintenance kit includes a:
+The current CB389A maintenance kit contains

 HP include a transfer roller in the kit.
 If the print has been fading then changing the roller is a possible fix - they tend to pick up paper dust turning them grey-white or toner powder which isn't so visible because they are black anyway.
-Some technicians save money by just cleaning up the existing roller when the need arises - avoid handling the rubber of the roller itself because that will damage it's static properties and use a stiffish paintbrush to remove the dust.
+Some technicians save money by just cleaning up the existing roller when the need arises - avoid handling the rubber of the roller itself because that will damage its static properties and use a stiffish paintbrush to remove the dust.

-CB389-67901 -Maintenance Kit with 220 Volt fuser - (CB389-67901 aka as CB389A in the manual)
+CB389-67901 - Maintenance Kit with 220 Volt fuser - (CB389-67901 aka CB389A in the manual)

 CB388A - Maintenance Kit with 110 Volt fuser